John Boswell, CFC Ambassador for the LGBTQI Community

 Sande's been involved with the Charter for Compassion since 2013.

-Louisa Hext, CCI Ambassador for the Peace and Restorative Jusice Sectors
+Louisa Hext, CFC Ambassador for the Peace and Restorative Jusice Sectors

 Vanessa Hurst, Consultant for Community Growth